BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv1.md

   * Must be able to change locations and give a message like "You can't go there" when necessary.

-Define a function called doesRoomExist that requires one argument: roomNumber.
+Define a function named doesRoomExist that requires one argument: roomNumber.
 If roomArray index roomNumber is false then say "You can't go there" and return false.
 Otherwise return true.

-Define a function called move that requires one argument: direction.
+Define a function named move that requires one argument: direction.

     - If the direction was "n" and doesRoomExist at the location - 1
         - location = location - 1